chrisbao/MSFin/README.md

 4. Create a new Azure AD App for the web.

-   - Please use the value of SIGN-ON URL & App ID Uri below when follow the section [Register the application in Azure Active Directory for MVC web app](#register-the-application-in-azure-active-directory-for-mvc-web-app) to create a new Azure AD app.
+   - Please use the value of SIGN-ON URL & App ID Uri below when following the section [Register the application in Azure Active Directory for MVC Web App](#register-the-application-in-azure-active-directory-for-mvc-web-app) to create a new Azure AD App.

      | SIGN-ON URL    | https://localhost:44394/     |
      | -------------- | ---------------------------- |